LesFarrell/Snippets/README.md

 Polygon Scanline fill Algorithm code found at https://www.geeksforgeeks.org/scan-line-polygon-filling-using-opengl-c/ converted to Raylib and generally mucked about with.

 # Serial
-A basic Windows serial port communication library.
+A basic Windows serial port communication library written in plain C.